pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 |
 |

-The BioRECIPE format can be used to represent (1) `lists of interactions <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id8>`_ and (2) `models <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id9>`_ , as shown in the examples below.
+The BioRECIPE format can be used to represent (1) *event-based* `lists of interactions <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id8>`_ and (2) *element-based* `models <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id9>`_ , as shown in the examples below.
+In interaction list tables, each row corresponds to one interaction, and in model tables, each row corresponds to one model elements.
+In these tables, columns correspond to various element and interaction attributes.
 The details for all interaction attributes used in interaction lists can be found `here <https://melody-biorecipe.readthedocs.io/en/latest/bio_interactions.html#interaction-attributes>`_, and the details for additional element attributes used to represent executable models can be found here.

 |